 This display was the result of research compiled by academics and researchers from Liverpool Easter 1916 Commemoration Committee.
 The material collected during this research includes photographs, letters, official documents and the diary of Tom Craven, from Rock Ferry, who became the leader of the Kimmage Garrison.

 One of the most famous Liverpool families to take part in the Easter Rising was the King brothers, John, Patrick and George; one was shot and injured in the Rising, another was killed in the Civil War.
 Archive material featuring the family has been discovered by the Liverpool Easter 1916 Commemoration Committee.

 This display was part of a wider programme of events in Liverpool to mark the centenary of the Easter Rising in Dublin.
-Full details are on the Liverpool's Easter Rising 1916 centenary events website.

 The display was made possible by the support of the Heritage Lottery Fund and the Irish Government Department for Foreign Affairs.

 The Museum of Liverpool's partnership programme Our City, Our Stories enables local people to present their interpretation of the museum's themes and objects.